 To be certified by HRPA and earn the right to use the Certified Human Resources Professional (CHRP) designation, applicants must have a degree from a recognized educational institution.
 The degree does not need to be in human resources.

-The degree requirement is established under the statutory authority conferred to the Human Resources Professionals Association (HRPA) pursuant to the Human Resources Professionals Association of Ontario Act, 1990.
-Section 4(1) (a) of the Act gives HRPA the statutory authority to “prescribe the curriculum and the courses of study to be pursued by the students and candidates in order to satisfy the academic requirements of any particular registration.”
+The degree requirement is established under the statutory authority conferred to the Human Resources Professionals Association (HRPA) pursuant to the Registered Human Resources Professionals Act, 2013.
+This Act gives HRPA the statutory authority to “prescribe the curriculum and the courses of study to be pursued by the students and candidates in order to satisfy the academic requirements of any particular registration.”

 Rationale for the Degree Requirement